kyle8581/Web-Shepherd/README.md

 Web-Shepherd is a process reward model trained on the WebPRM Collection to provide step-level feedback for web navigation tasks.
 Key components include:

 - **Checklist Generation**: Processes text and visual inputs from web pages
-- **Reward Prediction based on the Checklist**: Incorporates structured evaluation criteria
+- **Reward Prediction with Checklist**: Incorporates structured evaluation criteria

 The model achieves strong performance while being significantly more cost-efficient than alternatives like GPT-4o.